murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Undertaking a Perilous Journey.md

 	- You lose your way and end up somewhere different than intended.
 	- You have to spend time and resources getting back on track, increasing your **Travel Time** by half as much (rounded up).

+>[!gm] Alternate
+>**Success**: You keep the party on track and arrive at the next Waypoint without getting lost or losing time.
+>
+>**Resounding Success**: As Success, but also choose one:
+>- You make sure you take obscure paths, reducing the chance of a hostile Wandering Encounter (the DM will reroll one hostile Wandering Encounter once, taking the result of reroll).
+>- You find a safe way around a Waypoint along your route.
+>- You find a shortcut and reduce your Travel Time by 1 day.
+>
+>**Failure**: You get lost and have to spend extra time getting back on track.
+This increases your Travel Time by 1 day.

 ###### Scout
 - **Success**: If there is a **Wandering Encounter** on the way, you safely spot it on time and your party can prepare accordingly.
 - **Resounding Success (DC+5)**: You get the drop on any **Wandering Encounter** along the way, and also choose one of the following: